Skip to main content

 Helmar Nielsen

-Helmar Nielsen has funded endowed professorships, scholarships, and programs in various areas at the College, including film studies, the humanities, science and technology, spiritual life, ethics, and faculty development.
+Beyond his signature gift of the Nielsen Center for the Liberal Arts, Mr. Nielsen has supported the College in numerous other ways, funding endowed professorships, scholarships, and programs in various areas including film studies, the humanities, science and technology, spiritual life, ethics, and faculty development.
 The Helmar and Enole Nielsen Center for Visual Arts, which opened at Eckerd in 2018, is named for Nielsen and his daughter.

-Through his long-time leadership of the Academic Affairs Committee of the Board, Helmar came to know many faculty members.
-Helmar is a member of the Academy of Senior Professionals at Eckerd College (part of the College’s lifelong learning community) and has attended numerous events, lectures, and receptions on campus over the years.
+Through his long-time leadership of the Academic Affairs Committee of the Board, Helmar came to know many faculty, board members, alumni and students, and as a member of the Academy of Senior Professionals at Eckerd College (part of the College’s lifelong learning community) he was a regular presence at events, lectures, and receptions on campus over the years.

-Helmar’s belief in the value of education extends beyond Eckerd: he is a former Trustee of Union Theological Seminary in the City of New York, the Morehouse School of Religion, and also supports William Jewell College, where he began his own college journey.
+Helmar Nielsen’s belief in the priceless value of education extends beyond Eckerd: he is a former Trustee of Union Theological Seminary in the City of New York, and the Morehouse School of Religion, as well as a supporter of William Jewell College, where he began his own life-changing intellectual journey.

 Executive Director of the Nielsen Center